-The Contractor shall deep water all trees and shrubs, providing water penetration throughout the root zone to the full depth of the planting pits.
+The Contractor shall deep water all trees , and and shrubs, and groundcover, providing groundcover, providing water penetration throughout the root zone to the full depth of the planting pits.
 Deep water application shall be applied at a low-pressure application rate using hand watering with a hose with a minimum of water run-off.
 A tree watering bag system may be used at the Contractor's discretion and per the manufacturer's instructions.